 How the project works

-deX is an open access software platform that enables transparent and localised marketplaces to operate.
+The Decentralised Energy Exchange (deX) Program is an open access software platform that enables transparent and localised marketplaces to operate.
 Consumer owned devices registered with deX will be visible to network and market operators and can be contracted for grid services, such as supplying energy during peak demand, managing frequency or grid voltage, and reducing network constraints.

 The deX platform consists of three layers:

-- deX Connect – Facilitating customer choice and reducing costs by ensuring DER assets and technologies can be registered easily to deX and can communicate efficiently with each other on a cloud-to-cloud basis
+- deX Connect – Facilitating customer choice and reducing costs by ensuring DER assets and technologies can be registered easily to deX and can communicate efficiently with each other on a cloud-to-cloud basis,

-- deX Vision – Assisting Distribution Network Service Providers (DNSPs) and market operators in ensuring electricity supplies are secure by creating a register of DER, visibility of size, type and activity, plus mediation mechanisms
+- deX Vision – Assisting Distribution Network Service Providers (DNSPs) and market operators in ensuring electricity supplies are secure by creating a register of DER, visibility of size, type and activity, plus mediation mechanisms,

 - deX Markets – Enabling marketplaces by providing a forum in which legitimate parties can exchange digital contracts for DER services in a secure, transparent manner.